UF-Carpentry/website/_pages/elections2023.md

 The eligibility criteria for individuals to stand for election to the Board include:

-1. (Required) Must be a current member of the “UF community”, broadly defined (e.g., student, staff, faculty, post-doc, associated researcher, etc.).
+1. (Required) Must be a current member of the “UF community”, broadly defined (student, staff, faculty, post-doc, associated researcher, etc.).
-2. (Preferred) Previously participated in a Carpentry event in any capacity (learner, helper, instructor, organizer, host, or funder) at UF or elsewhere in the past 2 years.
+2. (Preferred) Previously participated in a Carpentry event in any capacity (learner, helper, instructor, organizer, host, or funder) at UF or elsewhere in the past two years.
 Note: Attending Club Board meetings is included as a Carpentry "event."

 Board member postions may vary based on the elected member's skillset and desired contribution.
 Typical positions include:

-* Carpentries Coordinator (coordinates communication with The Carpentries international organization to maintain our membership, coordinate instructor trainings, etc)
+* Carpentries Coordinator (coordinates communication with The Carpentries international organization to maintain club membership, coordinate instructor trainings, etc)
 * Social Media Coordinator (creates and posts events and announcements to Facebook and Twitter)
 * Data Master (manages data on Github)
 * Meeting Chair (creates zoom link for meeting, creates & posts agenda to Github, sends email notice of meeting email to Informatics listserv & Carpentries board with appropriate links)*